Photo: Getty Images/Larry Washburn

 That's because roughly 50 percent of women in the U.S. have what's called dense breasts, a description that refers to the amount of fibroglandular tissue versus fat in the breast—a factor that impacts both cancer risk and detection, explains Laurie Margolies, M.D., the chief of breast imaging at the Mount Sinai Health System in New York.
 (Related: 5 Simple Ways to Reduce Your Breast Cancer Risk)

 Women with the densest breasts are five to six times more likely to develop breast cancer than women with the lowest breast density, Dr. Margolies says.
 Why?
 It could be that with dense breasts, there's more active tissue that can develop breast cancer, she explains.
 "The fatty part typically doesn't develop breast cancer.
 With dense breasts, there are more opportunities for something to go wrong as a cell divides."
+And once diagnosed, women with dense breasts may have an increased chance of developing aggressive or metastatic breast cancer, which decreases a breast cancer patient's chance of survival.

 The other biggie: Mammograms can miss cancers in women with dense breasts.
 Fatty breast tissue is ideal for a mammogram.
 "The cancer shows as a white spot and it's easy to see in a gray background," explains Dr. Margolies.
 An extremely dense breast, on the other hand, appears on a mammogram like a white piece of paper.
 "The cancer is white and the tissue is white, so the cancer is much harder to see unless there is some fat around tissue," she says.
 "Dense breast tissue is tissue that might hide a small cancer—or a not-so-small cancer."